-It's not just older women who have taken a hands-off approach; studies by investment firms and anecdotal evidence from financial advisers say women of all ages are less likely to invest.
+It's not just older women who have taken a hands-off approach; studies by investment firms and anecdotal evidence from financial advisers said women of all ages are less likely to invest.

-In a Fidelity Investments study, only 19 per cent of women said they had primary responsibility for long-term retirement decisions, but this is up from nine per cent in 2011.
-Twenty-four per cent of baby-boomer women said they made primary decisions on day-to-day finance, but only 12 per cent of Generation Y women said they were in charge.
+A study last fall from Fidelity Investments showed that only 19 percent of women said they hold primary responsibility for long-term retirement decisions, but this is up from 9 percent in 2011.
+Twenty-four percent of boomer women said they make primary decisions on day-to-day finance, but only 12 percent of Generation Y women said they are in charge.

-This is despite an insurance firm Allianz Lifen study last year saying that "bag lady" fears - that is, ending up broke and homeless - persist whether the woman is single, married or divorced, or whether she is low-income or wealthy.
-According to the survey, 57 per cent of women said the thought of running out of money in retirement kept them up at night.
+This is despite another study last year from insurance firm Allianz Life, saying that "bag lady" fears - that is, ending up broke and homeless - persist whether the woman is single, married or divorced, or whether she is low-income or wealthy.
+According to the survey, 57 percent of women said the thought of running out of money in retirement keeps them up at night.

-So, why don't women look for alternatives to sticking money in a savings account that earns less than one per cent interest?
-Financial advisers cite many reasons - but women can take more control over their financial well-being through education and understanding that there are different definitions to the word "risk".
+Given those fears, why don't women look for alternatives to sticking money in a savings account that is earning less than 1 percent interest?
+Financial advisers said there are many reasons - but women can take more control over their financial well-being through education and understanding that there are different definitions to the word "risk."

-Life Income Management founder and managing director Melody Juge, who focuses on retirement planning, says her many surveys of women, particularly boomer women, shows fear is a big factor.
+Melody Juge, founder and managing director of Life Income Management, who focuses on retirement planning, said she has done many surveys of women, particularly boomer women, and agreed that fear is a big factor.

-"There's a lack of information; there's a fear of looking silly," she said.
+"There's a lack of information, there's a fear of looking silly," she said.

-Not to mention, Juge said: "They're busy breast-feeding and carpooling in certain times of their life.
-They're not focused on money as much.
-They're focused on making everything OK".
+Not to mention, Juge said, "They're busy breast-feeding and carpooling in certain times of their life.
+They're not focused on money as much; they're focused on making everything OK."